-This stream management plan was created cooperatively through the efforts of the Stony Clove Creek streamside community, local leaders and representatives of agencies involved in different aspects of stream management.
-It identifies the common, shared goals that many have for the Stony Clove Creek stream and its adjacent floodplains, forests and wetlands.
+This stream management plan was created cooperatively through the efforts of the West Kill streamside community, local leaders and representatives of agencies involved in different aspects of stream management.
+It identifies the common, shared goals that many have for the West Kill stream and its adjacent floodplains, forests and wetlands.
 In addition to identifying our common goals, it identifies competing goals as well, and provides a "road map" for coordination among the many "stakeholders."
-Stakeholders are those who rely on, work with, and/or live by the waters of the Stony Clove Creek, including: local landowners concerned about erosion, flooding and the beauty of the stream, Town and County Highway Departments and the New York State Department of Transportation, responsible for managing the roads, bridges and culverts that residents and area emergency personnel use regularly; utilities that manage rights of way along the stream; anglers who enjoy the trout fishery; and even the communities of the Lower Hudson Valley and the City of New York, nine million residents who ultimately drink some of the Stony Clove's waters.
+Stakeholders are those who rely on, work with, and/or live by the waters of the West Kill, including: local landowners concerned about erosion, flooding, the fishery and the beauty of the stream, Town of Lexington and Greene County Highway Departments and the New York State Department of Transportation, responsible for managing the roads, bridges and culverts that residents and area emergency personnel use regularly; utilities that manage rights of way along the stream; anglers who enjoy the trout fishery; and even the communities of the Lower Hudson Valley and the City of New York, nine million residents who ultimately drink some of the West Kill's waters.

 This Plan also includes summaries of pre-existing inventories and historical data, as well as the results of inventories, assessments and analyses completed specifically for inclusion in the Plan.
-Based on this information, the Plan presents recommendations for things that can be done individually and collectively to reduce the risks of living in the Stony Clove valley, improve the ecology of the stream and floodplain, and protect its many resource values.
+Based on this information, the Plan presents recommendations for things that can be done individually and collectively to reduce the risks of living in the

+West Kill valley, improve the ecology of the stream and floodplain, and protect its many resource values.

-1.2 Purpose: Why a Stream Management Plan for the Stony Clove Creek?
+1.2 Why a Stream Management Plan for the West Kill?

-The Stony Clove Creek mainstem originates in the Town of Hunter in Greene County, and flows south through the communities of Edgewood and Lanesville, into the Town of Shandaken in Ulster County, passing through Chichester and joining the Esopus Creek at Phoenicia.
-Although Stony Clove Creek may be considered relatively small compared to some other streams in the Catskills, for the residents of the Stony Clove valley, the stream has an immense impact on quality of life, providing both great benefits and great challenges.
+The West Kill mainstem originates across the line in the Town of Hunter on the southwest slopes of Hunter Mountain, and flows from an elevation of over 3000 feet, west into the Town of Lexington, through the communities of Spruceton, West Kill and Lexington, to the junction pool at the Schoharie Creek just downstream of the NYS Route 42 crossing.
+Though the stream is modest relative to some other tributaries and streams in the Catskills, for the residents of the West Kill valley, it has an immense impact on quality of life, providing both great benefits and great challenges.

-Interest in developing a coordinated management strategy for the Stony Clove Creek emerged after the January 19, 1996 flood event.
-Costs of damage, from this catastrophoic flood, to private property and public infrastructure throughout the Catskills ran into the millions of dollars.
-Previous large flood events had also caused extensive damage in the Stony Cbve valley every decade or two, but in 1996, severe bank erosion occurred in many places throughout the Stony Clove, and a number of bridges across the creek were lost or damaged to the point of being unusable.
-Several sections of NYS Route 214 were undermined, as well as a large section of the embankment of Silver Hollow Road at the confluence of Warner Creek.
-For the streamside community, the potential for lifethreatening loss of access for emergency services was most disturbing.
+Interest in developing a coordinated management strategy for the West Kill was heightened after the January 19, 1996 catastrophic flood event.
+As a result of that flood, the costs of damage to private property and public infrastructure throughout the Catskills ran into the many millions of dollars.
+Large flood events had previously caused extensive damage in the West Kill valley every decade or two, including over two million dollars in damages after the 1987 flood.
+In 1996, severe bank erosion occurred in many places throughout the West Kill: four bridges across the creek were lost and several others damaged.
+Several sections of County Route 6 were undermined.
+For the streamside community, the potential for life-threatening loss of access for emergency services, on both the state and county highways, was most disturbing.